*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 In summary Mercury is not tidally locked to the sun as it’s currently spinning around its axis once every 1.5 times its orbit.
 On top of that there isn’t any concrete theory as to why Mercury is on a 3:2 spin resonance due to the lack of information scientist have about the energy dissipation of planets.

-I guess you could say there is some potential in Mercury eventually tidally locking to the Sun however, in our current climate and lack of knowledge on where Mercury may have come from (in regards to its original orbit) just leaves us with more questions than answers.
+I guess you could say there is some potential in Mercury eventually tidally locking to the Sun however, in our current climate and lack of knowledge on where Mercury may have come from (in regards to its original orbit), it just leaves us with more questions than answers.

-Hopefully this article was helpful in figuring our if Mercury is genuinely locked tidally to our Sun. if you’ve made it this far I just want to say… thanks for reading.
+Hopefully this article was helpful in figuring out if Mercury is genuinely locked tidally to our Sun or if it may become fully locked further down the line.